gnembon/carpet-extra/README.md

 * Categories: `EXTRAS`, `FEATURE`

 ## clericsFarmWarts
-Clerics can warm nether farts
+Clerics can farm nether warts
 This will also make them pick up wart items
 As well as pathfind to soulsand
 * Type: `boolean`